NoTests/RxFeedback.swift/README.md

 # Why

-* Simple
-    * If the system doesn't have state -> congrats, you have either a pure function or an observable sequence
-    * It the system does have state, here we are :)
-    * Interaction with that state is by definition a feedback loop.
-    * =>  It's just state + CQRS
 * Straightforward
     * if it's state -> State
     * if it's a way to modify state -> Event/Command